 Concussions are currently diagnosed during neuropsychological evaluations.
 Unfortunately, there is no way to definitively diagnose a concussion through imaging.
 However, GE and the NFL have partnered to study MRI applications to better understand, diagnose, and protect against concussions.
 If you believe you may have a concussion and would like to contribute to cutting edge research, receive compensation (up to $400), and receive prompt clinical care at the official hospital of the New York Giants, see our Advanced MRI Applications for Mild Traumatic Brain Injury clinical trial for more information.

-We recommend cognitive and physical rest following a concussion with a gradual return to previous activities.
-Because concussions vary from person to person, an individual evaluation is recommended to ensure a safe, effective return to cognitive work and physical activity.
+There is no gold standard or the same treatment for every person with a concussion.
+We usually recommend seeing a physician immediately after a head injury or possible concussion.
+Treatment usually begins with cognitive and physical rest with a gradual return to previous activities.
+Because concussions vary from person to person, an individual evaluation is necessary to ensure a safe, effective return to cognitive work and physical activity.